915 E Krall St

 Bottom line

-Eric called it, and the numbers agree: out of budget on both constraints.
-At $574,800 the 20% down payment alone ($114,960) is bigger than the entire $105k fund, and the all-in lands around $3,254/mo — roughly $754 over the $2,500 ceiling.
-On top of that it’s priced ~33% over the county’s $433,700 assessed value for a 943 sqft, 2/1, 1905 bungalow.
+Eric called it, and the numbers agree: out of budget on both constraints — and the cut to $549,800 (from $574,800) doesn’t change the story.
+At the prior ask the 20% down payment alone ($114,960) was bigger than the entire $105k fund, and the all-in landed around $3,254/mo — roughly $754 over the $2,500 ceiling; a $25k trim can’t close gaps that size.
+On top of that it’s still priced ~27% over the county’s $433,700 assessed value for a 943 sqft, 2/1, 1905 bungalow.
 Charming East End location and a maybe-ADU lot, but it is not a contender at this price — it would need to drop into the low-$400s to even start a conversation.